How to Start Investing: The Quick-Start Order

 Step 2: Capture Your Employer's Full 401(k) Match

 If your employer offers a 401(k) match, contribute at least enough to capture it before doing anything else.
-A match is the closest thing to a guaranteed, immediate return that exists in investing.
-Not contributing enough to receive the full match is turning down part of your compensation.
+A match is the closest thing to a guaranteed, immediate return that exists.
+Not capturing the full match is turning down part of your compensation.

-The most common match formula is something like "100% of the first 3% of salary" or "50% of the first 6%."
-The specifics are in your HR benefits portal.
-Find your match formula, confirm what percentage you need to contribute to get it all, and make sure your contribution is set to at least that amount.
+The most common match formula is "100% of the first 3% of salary" or "50% of the first 6%."
+The details are in your HR benefits portal.
+Find your match formula, figure out what percentage you need to contribute to get the full match, and set your contribution to at least that amount.

 Step 3: Open a Roth IRA

-For most young adults who are earlier in their careers and in a lower tax bracket, a Roth IRA is one of the best accounts available.
+For most young adults early in their careers, a Roth IRA is one of the best accounts available.
 You contribute after-tax money, and all growth and qualified withdrawals in retirement are completely tax-free.
-Given that your income — and therefore your tax rate — is likely to be higher in the future, locking in today's lower rate is a significant advantage.
+Your income and tax rate will probably be higher later, so locking in today's lower rate is a meaningful advantage.

 You can open a Roth IRA at any major brokerage.
-The process takes about 15 minutes.
-You can contribute up to the annual IRS limit each year, and there are income limits for direct contributions — check the current IRS guidelines to confirm you are eligible.
+It takes about 15 minutes.
+You can contribute up to the annual IRS limit each year.
+There are income limits for direct contributions, so check the current IRS guidelines to confirm you're eligible.
 Once the account is open, you decide what to invest in.
-Which brings us to the next step.

 Step 4: Invest in Low-Cost Index Funds

-Index funds are the default choice for most evidence-based investors — including many financial professionals.
-An index fund tracks a broad market index, like the S&P 500 or the total US stock market, and holds every company in proportion to its size.
-Because there is no active management involved, the fees are extremely low — often less than 0.05% per year.
+Index funds are the default choice for most investors, including many financial professionals.
+An index fund tracks a broad market index like the S&P 500 or the total US stock market, holding every company in proportion to its size.
+Because there's no active management involved, the fees are extremely low, often less than 0.05% per year.

-Study after study has found that most actively managed funds, where a professional tries to pick winning stocks, underperform their benchmark index after fees over long periods.
-S&P Global's SPIVA reports track this annually and the numbers are consistent: index funds beat the majority of active managers over 10- and 15-year windows.
-That is why they are the standard starting point for beginner investors.
+Study after study shows that most actively managed funds, where professionals try to pick winning stocks, underperform their benchmark index after fees over long periods.
+The numbers are consistent: index funds beat the majority of active managers over 10- and 15-year windows.
+That's why they're the standard starting point for beginners.

-A simple starting portfolio might look like: a US total market index fund, an international stock index fund, and a bond index fund.
+A simple starting portfolio might include a US total market index fund, an international stock index fund, and a bond index fund.
 The mix depends on your time horizon and risk tolerance.
 The Simple Portfolio Builder in our investing guide generates a concrete recommendation based on your situation.

 On market volatility: Markets drop.
 Sometimes significantly.
 A well-diversified index fund portfolio held for 20+ years has historically recovered from every downturn.
 The investors who get hurt most are those who panic and sell during the drop.
 Staying invested through bad stretches is how most of the long-term gains get captured.